Rent Increase Facts | Answer |

 Does Utah Have Rent Control Laws?

 Utah does not have rent control laws limiting the amount that landlords request.
-State law prohibits local governments from establishing rent control laws.
+State law prohibits local governments from establishing their own rent control ordinances without the express approval of the state legislature.

 When Can a Landlord Raise Rent in Utah?